Award-winning duo Yang and Olivia have been the featured recitalists for many

 Yang and Olivia

 Global Music Silver Medalist Yang and Olivia is a dynamic violin-piano duo who create an unforgettable storytelling event in their program, featuring contemporary and classical works from different parts of the world.
 Violinist Yang Liu is the prize winner of the 12th International Tchaikovsky Competition in Moscow, the first prize winner of the 2021 International Artists Award Competition, and China’s 5th National Competition.
 Olivia is a frequent presenter of MTNA, CMS and other music festivals and conferences, promoting music of Chinese and Taiwanese heritage.
 In recent years, not only have they traveled to more than 30 cities in the United States, they have also been performing and teaching in China, Portugal, Brazil, and Taiwan.
 Currently they are both faculty of VanderCook College of Music.
 The duo founded the Yang and Olivia Foundation, advocating diversity, equity, and inclusion through music of different cultures.
+The foundation’s achievements are recognized by grants from National Endowment for the Arts, MidAtlantic Arts and Illinois Arts Council Agency.

 Yang Liu’s playing has been praised as “a scorching performance! ” by The New York Times and “…from China, with dazzling talent!” by Washington Post.
 He is the prize winner of the 12th International Tchaikovsky Competition in Moscow, the first prize winner of the 2021 International Artists Award Competition, the Medici International Competition, and China’s 5th National Competition.
 As a soloist, he has performed with world-leading orchestras including Cincinnati Symphony Orchestra, Atlanta Symphony Orchestra, St. Louis Symphony Orchestra, Danish Royal Odense Philharmonic to name a few.
 His award-winning album “Song of Nostalgia” showcases his virtuosity and musicality, and his repertoire ranges from baroque to the most contemporary works, and from Western classical to Eastern traditional.
 An avid advocate of cultural exchange via classical music, he is a founder of the Yang and Olivia Foundation and Momento Virtuosi, a chamber ensemble of diverse ethnicities and instrumentation.